Peter-SB/reddit-bookmark-organiser-app/README.md

 The next step after semantic search would have been to have been to implement RAG (Retrieval-Augmented Generation), allowing the post database to be the knolage base for an LLM.
 By injecting results from a semantic search into the prompt for an LLM, users could query and interact with their database.

 While I made some progress into looking into this, the challenges I faced were storage, and computational requirements on mobile.
 Especially generating the embeddings and the searching across large datasets.
 I did consider precomputing embeddings server-side but this project was quickly growing out of hand.
-There are also the model hosting constraints and data privacy issue faced if this app was to be made public but luckly this remains just a little passion project.
+There are also the model hosting constraints and data privacy issue faced if this app was to be made public but luckily this remains just a little passion project.

-It would have been very interesting to investigate some full RAG implementations and architectures, however I think this would be best suited for future projects, especialy where im not constrained by mobile capabilities.
+It would have been very interesting to investigate some full RAG implementations and architectures, however I think this would be best suited for future projects, especially where im not constrained by mobile capabilities.

-# React Native + Expo Go

-React Native and Expo Go were an excellent choice of fast iterative design allowing me to quickly build and test this app.
-Having a background in React and TypeScript, I found the switch simple.
-Especially for any developer with React web experience, the component based UI, hooks, and state magmen is similar while giving access to native device APIs.
-There is much less new to wrap you hear around than learning Kaitlin/Java, swift.

-Expo Go has an intuative

-While not exactly the same as React web, the overall feel and standards pattern were still similar and Expo Go allowed for a quick test cycle.

-### What I learned:
-- more about mobile memory management
-- mobile data management and permissions
-- App Lifecycle and Backgrounding

-### Biggest Struggles
-- formatting for mobile devices
-- keyboard layouts
-- getting the list to be smooth, especially the search bar at the top
-- memory and object binning
--